-Unless you are of age to receive distributions from your UK pension, your UK pensions will continue to be reported on the foreign informational forms such as the Form 8938 (Statement of Specified Foreign Financial Assets), and for Form 3520-A/3520 (if the pension is classified as a Foreign Grantor Trust).
+Unless you are of age to receive distributions from your UK pension, your UK pensions will continue to be reported on the foreign informational forms such as Form 8938 (Statement of Specified Foreign Financial Assets) and Form 3520-A/3520 (if the pension is classified as a Foreign Grantor Trust).

-However, after many years of being in the UK, many of our clients have accumulated some tax free basis in their pensions, as most of the time employer contributions are taxable, employee contributions are not deductible, and growth (of earnings and accretions) within the pensions can be taxable (unless treaty relief is claimed).
+However, after many years of being in the UK, many of our clients have accumulated some tax-free basis in their pensions.
+This is because, most of the time, employer contributions are taxable, employee contributions are not deductible, and growth (of earnings and accretions) within the pensions can be taxable (unless treaty relief is claimed).
 Therefore, moving back to the US and receiving pension distributions could be tax efficient.

 Key tax consideration

-It is important to distinguish between lump sum distributions and regular periodic pension payments.
-Lump sums are still taxable in the UK under the US/UK tax treaty, except for the 25% tax-free lump sum amount, which will be tax-free in both the US and the UK.
-Periodic payment amounts would be taxable in the US, although tax-free basis in the pension could mean the tax liability could be reduced.
-Tax-free basis is a Federal income tax rule and may not necessarily follow to a State income tax return.
-In particular, States like California will want to tax in full, as they do not necessarily follow the Federal income tax return.
+It’s important to distinguish between lump sum distributions and regular periodic pension payments.
+Lump sums are still taxable in the UK under the US/UK tax treaty, except for the 25% tax-free lump sum amount, which is tax-free in both the US and the UK.
+Periodic payment amounts are taxable in the US, although tax-free basis in the pension could mean the tax liability can be reduced.
+Tax-free basis is a Federal Income Tax rule and may not necessarily follow to a State Income Tax return.
+In particular, States like California will tax in full because they don’t necessarily follow the Federal Income Tax return.